lingui/js-lingui/docs/tutorials/react.rst

    <h1><Trans>Message Inbox</Trans></h1>

 Yes, that's it.
 Let's move on to another paragraph.
-This paragraph has some variables and also some html and components inside:
+This paragraph has some variables, some HTML and components inside:

 .. code-block:: jsx